Travel Advisory for Republic of Bulgaria

 |

-| Long-Stay (D-type) | Embassy | Over 90 days | Check Embassy | Required for work, study, or family reunification purposes. |
+| Long-Stay Visa (Type D) | Embassy Visa | Over 90 days | Check Embassy | Must be applied for in advance at a Bulgarian diplomatic mission. |

 |